jefferylgraham/100-days-of-code/log.md

 ### Day 13: Tuesday, November 13, 2018

-**Today's Progress**: Worked on advanced node & express challenges on freeCodeCamp
+**Today's Progress**: Worked on advanced node & express challenges on freeCodeCamp.

 **Thoughts**: So some of the tests on a challenge are failing, but the functionality of what the app is supposed to do is there.
 A google search shows that others have faced similar issues with this challenge and have offered that there is something wrong w/ the testing suite.
 Question is, do I trust that I've done everything correctly and move on or do I trust the tests and work to pass them even though it looks like everything is working?
 Dilemmas!

+### Day 14: Wednesday, November 14, 2018

+**Today's Progress**: Worked on more advanced node & express challenges on freeCodeCamp.

+**Thoughts**: Back-end is mutha!
+But I like it!